CloudLabs-MOC/mslearn-ai-fundamentals/Instructions/Labs/02-content-safety.md

     ![Screenshot of the detect faces demo in Azure AI Foundry portal.](./media/detect-faces-demo.png)

 1. Scroll down to the **Run the code** section.
 Select **View Code**.
-Sroll down to the section that starts with *import os*.
+Scroll down to the section that starts with *import os*.
 In the sample code provided, you'll see placeholders where you could put a key and endpoint.

     ![Screenshot of the view code screen with a view of the code placeholders for key and endpoint.](./media/view-code-example.png)